Hagbard-Celin/galileo/Readme.md

 Build instructions:
-(For v0.2 and later only, v0.1 had multiple errors in the build-system)
+(For v0.2a and later only, earlier versions had multiple errors in the build-system.)

 For compiling, SAS/C 6.58 with y2kfix is required.
-Also, AmigaOS NDK 3.2 needs
+AmigaOS NDK 3.2r4 (or
-to be correctly installed/assigned.
+later) needs to be correctly installed/assigned.
+And the catcomp command from "Tools/Catcomp" dir in NDK needs to be copied to a directory that is in the path.

 The build system is set for fastest possible compile time, and thus maximum memory usage.
 If you do not have large amounts of ram, you might want to go